ipta/ipta-docker/README.md

 ## `ipta-gwa`

-The `ipta-gwa` image (available as `ipta/ipta-gwa:v0.1` at [Docker Hub](https://hub.docker.com/r/ipta/ipta-gwa/)) is intended for use gravitational wave analysis.
+The `ipta-gwa` image (available as `ipta/ipta-gwa:latest` at [Docker Hub](https://hub.docker.com/r/ipta/ipta-gwa/)) is intended for use gravitational wave analysis.
 It includes [enterprise](https://github.com/nanograv/enterprise) and all of its dependencies in the base `conda` environment.
 It also includes includes [PTMCMCSampler](https://github.com/jellis18/PTMCMCSampler) and [enterprise_extensions](https://github.com/stevertaylor/enterprise_extensions). and has a footprint of about 3.5GB.
 This image is built on the `continuumio/miniconda` image and installs `autotools` and `gnu` compilers.
-The image is meant to be used by the passwordless user `ipta-gwa`.
+The image begins in the `/home/ipta-gwa/` directory, but only has a root user.

 ## Quickstart for local use